Hardware Health Monitoring

 OpManager provides historical reports on the status of hardware health which can be scheduled based on user needs.

-Enable hardware alarms at device level
+Enable hardware monitoring at device level

-You can also enable hardware monitoring for individual devices from their Device Snapshot page.
 Navigate to Inventory -> Devices and then select a device to open its snapshot page.
 Click on the Enable option for Hardware Monitoring under the Summary tab.

 Enable hardware monitoring from device snapshot page